 The Bright Futures Scholarship program offers three different types of scholarships--the Florida Academic Scholars award (FAS), the Florida Medallion Scholars award (FMS), and the Florida Gold Seal Vocational Scholars award (GSV).

-Students must complete a Community Service Proposal Form & Hours Log and submit the forms to school for documentation.
-Pre-approval is not required as long as service meets the guidelines.
+Students must complete a Community Service Proposal Form & Hours Log and submit the forms to their school counselor for documentation.
 Students should keep copies of all documentation submitted to the school.

 Summer service hours can be submitted starting in September.
 Students will complete the Proposal and Log, staple the forms together and turn them into the respective counselor's office in guidance.
 Forms are simply placed in the office door file bin.

 Florida high school students who wish to qualify for the Florida Academic Scholars (FAS) award or the Florida Medallion Scholars (FMS) award must meet the following initial eligibility requirements.
 Click here to see the requirements in detail.

 • Graduate high school from a Florida public high school with a Florida Standard Diploma (high school graduation requirements), graduate from a registered Florida Department of Education private high school, earn a GED, complete a Home Education program, or graduate from a non-Florida high school (OOS);